aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/3.create-access-entrie-and-policies/4-create-access-entries/index.en.md

 ## Associate Access policies

-Let us assoicate the required access policy to each of the access entries created above.
+Let us associate the required access policy to each of the access entries created above.

 ```bash